4nacl4ram7n/anaclaramtn/README.md

         <br>
         <li>I'm from Brazil, currently studying at the University of Fortaleza;</li>
         <li>When I'm not hitting the books, you can usually find me enjoying the worlds of games like Hollow Knight and Dead Cells;</li>
-        <li>I'm also a big fan of animation - Ghibli's Movies, Big Hero 5, Spider-Man (Spider-Verse Franchise), Attack on Titan, Monster, and One Piece are some of my absolute favorites of all time;</li>
+        <li>I'm also a big fan of animation - Ghibli's Movies, Big Hero 5, Spider-Man (Spider-Verse Franchise), Attack on Titan, Monster, HxH, Death Note and One Piece are my favorites of all time;</li>
         <li>I absolutely love all the process envolving on learning, and sharing knowlege;</li>
         <li>My favorite flavor profile is coffee.
 I enjoy all its variations, including cappuccinos, lattes, espressos, and black coffee.
 Additionally, I have a particular fondness for coffee-based desserts;</li>
       </ul>